Scene: It’s 6:00 am Christmas morning. The kids didn’t fall asleep until midnight. You were up late

 (I’m starting to think we might be having crepes soon…)

 Casseroles!
 I know there are people in this world who refuse to eat casseroles.

 Don’t let yourself be caught hating a delicious do-ahead meal like a breakfast strata.
 You might be surprised how delicious it is.
 (I’m looking at you my dear husband.)

-Eggs Benedict.
+- Eggs Benedict.
 This is easy make ahead of time by pre-poaching the eggs the night before and placing them in water in the fridge overnight.
 Slip them into simmering water to warm them before serving.
 The Hollandaise sauce can also be made ahead and gently reheated.
-(See the recipe for instructions.)

 Readers, did you make it through this marathon post?
 What recipes have you liked and had success with for do-ahead breakfasts?
-We’d love you to chime in with your ideas as well.
+I’d love you to chime in with your ideas as well.